What You Need to Know About Non-Qualifying Mortgages

 These also may require less formal documentation than other loans.
 Non-QM lenders typically won’t require things like W-2s, tax returns, or an employment verification letter on these mortgages (though technically, they will require additional forms of income verification to “complete the financial picture of the borrower,” Watts explained.)
 They also come with more flexible terms, including balloon payment options and 40-year loans, which aren’t available on most qualified mortgages.

 On the downside, non-QM loans come with higher interest rates and, often, lots of costly upfront fees.
-They’re also not as readily available, especially given the 2020 COVID-19 pandemic.
+They’re also not as readily available.

 Lower credit scores allowed